dictalabs/clm-admin-guide/docs/install.md

 `docker logs -f clm-web-app`

-## Backend Server Application Configuration
+### 14. Backend Server Application Configuration

 ### CLM Server Package

-Copy clm-server.zip to server for example in /home/clm-backend using SCP with any tool like winSCP.
+Copy clm-package.zip to server for example in /home/clm-backend using SCP with any tool like winSCP.

-unzip clm-server.zip
+unzip clm-package.zip

-go to directory clm-server
+go to directory clm-package

 ### Licensing